aomsin2526/BadWDSD/README.md

 Always use this method when possible.
 Simply reinstall firmware as normal.
 No extra steps required.

 If you want to uninstall the modchip, you can do so after this

-# Go back to OFW using BANKSEL pin

-**Avoid this unless absolutely needed.**

-**DO NOT GO STRAIGHT TO THIS PIN WITHOUT TRYING TO BOOT THE CONSOLE WITHOUT MODCHIP FIRST!, IF IT SHUT IFSELF OFF, THEN YOU CAN FOLLOW BELOW**

-1. Unplug your console
-2. Short **BANKSEL** pin to ground
-3. Plug in your console, wait until modchip LED flashes very fast.
-Then it is successful.
-You can't turn on the console while this pin is shorted
-4. Unplug your console and unshort the pin. **If necessary** remove or use **HOLD** pin to disable the modchip
-5. Plug in your console again and turn it on, you will likely to get black screen.
-This is expected since dev_flash is still qCFW but you're on OFW now
-6. Enter safe mode and reinstall firmware normally to get full recovery

-# Recover from bad Stagex.bin or CoreOS.bin flash

-No worries, your console isn't really bricked. **FIRST, disable the modchip then try to boot the console if it boots then all is good.** If it shut itself off, Simply follow **Go back to OFW using BANKSEL pin** section above.
-But this time disable modchip before boot as well.

 # Downgrading